 5 Ways for Digital Businesses to Make the Most of Face-to-Face Networking

 We know that face-to-face networking is still vital in this digital age.
-But it is an activity which does require a significant amount of time and effort, both of which have costs attached.
+But it is an activity that does require a significant amount of time and effort, both of which have costs attached.
 Digital businesses need to make sure this on-the-ground networking is done as effectively as possible.
 Here are 5 ways to best accomplish that:

 Prioritize Personal Networking